 For very time-sensitive and important messages, rely on a combination of the two channels.
 If you decide last minute to close the office, for example, it is probably appropriate to send a message out over both text and email—and potentially voice as well.

 In the United States, we are lucky enough to have some lead time for this epidemic.
 While countries like China were blindsided, companies in the US have time to prepare for the inevitable outbreak.

 Make sure you are knowledgeable about the Coronavirus as we learn more and as it continues to spread.
 The tips above are a great practical place to start, but don’t ever get complacent.
 A situation like this one changes by the day.

 Also, make sure your company is equipped to respond effectively.
-Although you might not need face masks, you do need a reliable way to communicate with your employees.
 If you don’t already have a reliable, two-way, multi-channel communication system, let us know.
-We can get you up and running in a matter of hours, so that you aren’t caught flat-footed when the Coronavirus threatens your employee safety and business continuity.
+We can get you up and running in a matter of hours so that you aren’t caught flat-footed when the Coronavirus threatens your employee safety and business continuity.

 - CommunicationsImproving Employee Safety During a Pandemic: Q&A with Epidemiologist Mark Stibich